Basic principles: Direct and indirect exports

 - is an overseas authority

-An indirect export occurs when the goods are exported outside the EC by or on behalf of the overseas purchaser ie someone other than the UK owner or supplier arranges the export.
+An indirect export occurs when the goods are exported outside the EU by or on behalf of the overseas purchaser ie someone other than the UK owner or supplier arranges the export.

 the supply of goods dispatched or transported to a destination outside the Community by or on behalf of a customer not established within their respective territory, with the exception of goods transported by the customer himself for the equipping, fuelling and provisioning of pleasure boats and private aircraft or any other means of transport for private use;